 In fact, experts are now waving a red flag about the trend.
 Earlier this year, the Centers for Disease Control and Prevention (CDC) announced that the use of e-cigarettes by middle and high school students tripled from 2013 to 2014.
 E-cigarettes have now surpassed every other tobacco product among young adults, including conventional cigarettes.

-Here’s what parents need to know about e-cigarettes and vaping (which is what the act of “smoking” an e-cigarette is called).
+Here’s what parents need to know about e-cigarettes and vaping (which is what users call the act of “smoking” an e-cigarette).

 - E-cigarettes are battery-powered devices that look similar to real cigarettes.
 Users inhale a vapor (containing nicotine and other additives), then exhale just as if they were smoking a conventional cigarette.

 - E-cigarettes don’t contain tobacco.
 Instead, an internal mechanism heats up liquid nicotine, which turns into the vapor to be inhaled and exhaled.
-Although the vapor is advertised as a healthier alternative to traditional cigarette smoke—there’s no tar, for example—experts are skeptical that e-cigarettes have no negative side effects.
+Advertisers offer vapor as a healthier alternative to traditional cigarette smoke—there’s no tar, for example.
+But experts are skeptical that e-cigarettes have no negative side effects.
 For starters, nicotine is highly addictive stimulant.
 And studies have found toxic chemicals and carcinogens in these products.

-- Currently, e-cigarettes are unregulated the FDA (though the FDA is working on this), so they can be purchased without proof of age.
-Companies have taken advantage of the appeal of vaping to teenagers, offering e-cigarettes in a multitude of flavors, like bubble gum, cotton candy, and orange cream soda.
+- Currently, e-cigarettes are unregulated the FDA (though the FDA is working on this).
+Because of this, users can purchase them without proof of age.
+Companies have taken advantage of the appeal of vaping to teenagers.
+They offer e-cigarettes in a multitude of flavors, like bubble gum, cotton candy, and orange cream soda.

 So much about e-cigarettes remains unknown.
-The short and long-term effects have yet to be fully understood, and until then, experts—who worry that e-cigarettes can serve as a gateway to the real thing—recommend parents strongly discourage their teenagers from taking up the electronic habit.
+Is vapor smoking bad?
+We don’t fully understand yet the short and long-term effects.
+And until then, experts—who worry that e-cigarettes can serve as a gateway to the real thing—recommend parents strongly discourage their teenagers from taking up the electronic habit.

 “About 90 percent of all smokers begin smoking as teenagers,” said Tim McAfee, M.D., M.P.H., director of the CDC Office on Smoking and Health.
 “We must keep our youth from experimenting or using any tobacco product.
 These dramatic increases suggest that developing strategies to prevent marketing, sales, and use of e-cigarettes among youth is critical.”